webdevoir/eefio-api/README.md

 ## Deploy to Heroku

-If you want to run your own copy of the Ethio API, you can!
+If you want to run your own copy of the Eefio API, you can!
 (This requires you having a Heroku account already.)
 Click this button to easily deploy to Heroku.